liben2018/mxnet-yolo/README.md

                     --lr 0.001 --lr-steps 90,180 --lr-factor 0.1 --log train-exp6.log
 ```
 - 2018/06/22:
+#### Exp7
+- data-shape != 416
+- The results are not good becouse the pretrained model are trained for data-shape 416

 ### Darkent19:
 - 71 mAP by original repo (https://github.com/zhreshold/mxnet-yolo)